Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-technical-manual-english.rst

 :Organisation: Copyright (C) 2008-2021 Olivier Boudeville
 :Contact: about (dash) myriad (at) esperide (dot) com
 :Creation date: Sunday, August 17, 2008
-:Lastly updated: Thursday, May 6, 2021
+:Lastly updated: Thursday, May 13, 2021
 :Status: Stable
-:Version: 1.2.24
+:Version: 1.2.25
 :Dedication: Users and maintainers of the ``Myriad`` layer.
 :Abstract:

 	The role of the `Myriad <http://myriad.esperide.org/>`_ layer (part of the `Ceylan <https://github.com/Olivier-Boudeville/Ceylan>`_ project) is to gather all `Erlang <http://erlang.org>`_ general-purpose base constructs that we found useful for (Erlang-based) developments.

 	We present here a short overview of these services, to introduce them to newcomers.
-	The next level of information is to read the corresponding `source files <https://github.com/Olivier-Boudeville/Ceylan-Myriad>`_, which are intensely commented and generally straightforward.
+	The next level of information is either to browse the `Myriad API documentation <api-doc/index.html>`_ or simply to read the corresponding `source files <https://github.com/Olivier-Boudeville/Ceylan-Myriad>`_, which are intensely commented and generally straightforward.

 .. meta::